jsdelivr/libgrabber/README.md

 libgrabber
 ==========

-libgrabber is a bot that runs on jsDelivr's servers.
-It is responsible to auto-update projects that we host.
+libgrabber is a bot that runs on jsDelivr's servers to auto-update projects.
 There are three simple steps to enable auto-updating:

 1. [Prepare minifed files](#prepare-minifed-files)